tamarapiksa/portfolio/README.md

 Portfolio

-Application using HTML5 and CSS3 highlighting development projects.
+Application using HTML5, CSS3 and JavaScript highlighting development projects.